ballerina-platform/ballerina-lang/docs/tutorials/passthrough-service.md

     ![alt text](../images/ConfigIdentifier.png)
 1. Click the `+` sign and select `basePath` from the dropdown to select the basepath.
     ![alt text](../images/BasepathConfig.png)
-1. Enter the basepath as `/books` to set `http://localhost:9090/books` as the service.
+1. Enter the base path as `/books` to define `http://localhost:9090/books` as the service.
     ![alt text](../images/BasePathBooksService.png)